vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha3/reference/index.md

 * **closed**

     The connection has been closed, has been regarded as closed or could not be opened.
-The `close` event is fired with the close reason.
 If the `reconnect` handler is set to or returns `false`, the socket's life cycle ends here.

     State transition occurs to
     * `waiting`: if the `reconnect` handler returns a positive number.<p>